frictionlessdata/frictionless-py/docs/tutorials/schemes/local-tutorial.md

 ## Writing Data

-The same can be done for writing data:
+A similiar approach can be used for writing:

 ```python goodread title="Python"
 from pprint import pprint